wazzchz/wazzchz/README.md

 **<h3>Developer FullStack</h3>**

-**<h4>Hello, my name is Nicolas and I am 15 years old.
+**<p>Hello, my name is Nicolas and I am 15 years old.
 I am currently finishing high school and completing a technical course in Computer Science.
-With a solid foundation in development, I direct my studies and projects accordingly.</h4>**
+With a solid foundation in development, I direct my studies and projects accordingly.</p>**

 ---